N-Acetylmuramic acid

 N-Acetylmuramic acid (NAM or MurNAc) is an organic compound with the chemical formula C_{11}H_{19}NO_{8}.
 It is a monomer of peptidoglycan in most bacterial cell walls, which is built from alternating units of N-acetylglucosamine (GlcNAc) and N-acetylmuramic acid, cross-linked by oligopeptides at the lactic acid residue of MurNAc.

-MurNAc is a monosaccharide derivative of N-acetylglucosamine.

 Formation of NAM

 NAM is an addition product of phosphoenolpyruvate and N-acetylglucosamine.
 This addition happens exclusively in the cell cytoplasm.

 Clinical significance

 N-Acetylmuramic acid (MurNAc) is part of the peptidoglycan polymer of bacterial cell walls.
 MurNAc is covalently linked to N-acetylglucosamine and may also be linked through the hydroxyl on carbon number 4 to the carbon of L-alanine.
 A pentapeptide composed of L-alanyl-D-isoglutaminyl-L-lysyl-D-alanyl-D-alanine is added to the MurNAc in the process of making the peptidoglycan strands of the cell wall.

 Synthesis of NAM is inhibited by fosfomycin.

 NAG and NAM cross-linking can be inhibited by antibiotics to inhibit pathogens from growing within the body.
 Therefore, both NAG and NAM are valuable polymers in medicinal research.